mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 ### Standalone mode

 Mender in standalone mode omits some states from execution because Mender is not running as a daemon.
-These states are executed in standalone mode:
+Standalone mode executes these states:

 * **Download**
 * **ArtifactInstall**